Medically reviewed by Drugs.com. Last updated on Oct 8, 2022.

-Bilirubin testing checks for levels of bilirubin in your blood.
-Bilirubin (bil-ih-ROO-bin) is an orange-yellow substance made during the normal breakdown of red blood cells.
+A bilirubin test measures the levels of bilirubin in your blood.
+Bilirubin (bil-ih-ROO-bin) is a yellowish pigment that is made during the breakdown of red blood cells.
 Bilirubin passes through the liver and is eventually excreted out of the body.

-Higher than normal levels of bilirubin may indicate different types of liver problems.
-Occasionally, higher bilirubin levels may indicate an increased rate of destruction of red blood cells (hemolysis).
+Higher than usual levels of bilirubin may indicate different types of liver or bile duct problems.
+Sometimes, higher bilirubin levels may be caused by an increased rate of destruction of red blood cells.

 Why it's done

-Bilirubin testing is usually done as part of a group of tests to check the health of your liver.
+Bilirubin testing is usually one of a group of tests to check the health of your liver.
 Bilirubin testing may be done to:

-- Help detect increased destruction of red blood cells
+- Help evaluate anemia caused by the destruction of red blood cells.

 Some common tests that might be done at the same time as bilirubin testing include:

 - Liver function tests.
-A group of blood tests that measure certain enzymes or proteins in your blood.
+Blood tests that measure certain enzymes or proteins in your blood.

 - Albumin and total protein.
-Levels of albumin — a protein made by the liver — and total protein show how well your liver is making proteins that your body needs to fight infections and perform other functions.
+Levels of albumin — a protein made by the liver — and total protein show how well your liver is making certain proteins.
+These proteins are necessary for your body to fight infections and perform other functions.

 - Complete blood count.
 This test measures several components and features of your blood.